 Another way to advance your analysis from higher to lower timeframes is to use the Timeframe Drilldown feature.
 This is particularly useful in scenarios when it might be preferable to view higher and lower timeframes on separate charts.

-If you are intent on comparing the same wave count on two different timeframes, ensure you begin your wave count at the same starting point.
+If you’re intent on ignoring this guidance by comparing the same wave count on two different timeframes, there’s nothing to stop you from doing that.
+However, please at least make sure you begin your wave counts at the same starting point.
 We recommend an article on our blog that addresses starting your wave count at a meaningful place since it’s also relevant in the context of multiple timeframe analysis.